Major Tom (Coming Home): Chart performance

-The song was originally recorded in German and released in West Germany on 3 January 1983.
-It reached No. 1 in West Germany, Austria, and Switzerland.
+The song was originally recorded in the German language and released in West Germany on 3 January 1983.
+It reached No. 1 in West Germany as well as in both Austria and Switzerland.
 The English version was first released in the United States on 24 September 1983.
-It reached No. 1 in Canada, No. 4 in South Africa and peaked at No. 14 on the US Billboard Hot 100 Singles chart the week of 24 December 1983.
-The English-language version of the song also reached No. 2 on the dance chart in the US.
+This version reached No. 1 in Canada, No. 4 in South Africa and peaked at No. 14 on the US Billboard Hot 100 chart the week of 24 December 1983.
+The English-language version of the song also reached No. 2 on the US Dance chart.